pretix/pretix-docs/docs/tutorial/testing.md

 To make sure that only real orders from actual customers appear in our shop from this point onwards, we have to delete the orders we just placed in test mode.
 For that, we will navigate to our event and click the ":fontawesome-solid-triangle-exclamation: TEST MODE" entry in the sidebar which is highlighted in orange.
-We will check the box labeled "permanently delete all orders created in test mode" and click the :btn:Disable test mode: button.
+We will check the box labeled "Permanently delete all orders created in test mode" and click the :btn:Disable test mode: button.

 ## Conclusion

 Once the experience in our shop is satisfactory and all other points have been checked off the list above, we can finally take our shop live.
 In order to do that, we are going to navigate to [Event] :fontawesome-solid-arrow-right: "Dashboard".
 The event dashboard displays a box saying "Your ticket shop is not yet public.
 Click here to change".
-Clicking that box takes us to the "shop status" page.
+Clicking that box takes us to the "Shop status" page.
 We are going to click the :btn:Go live: button and our ticket shop will finally go live!